 In addition to these equity purchases, the Government also assisted the banking sector by purchasing certain portions of their investment and real estate portfolios.
 On March 22, 2009, the Government purchased the investment portfolios of seven of the nine domestic banks listed on the QE at a total purchase price of approximately QR6,500 million (U.S.\$1,786 million) financed through a combination of cash and T-bonds, which were redeemed at maturity by the Government.
 This purchase price reflected the net book value of these assets as registered in the records of each of those banks as of February 2009.
-In an effort to further boost liquidity and encourage lending, in early June 2009, the Government made a second round of investments and bought the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QR15,000 million (U.S.\$4,121 million), with the QIA taking ownership of these portfolios.
+In an effort to further boost liquidity and encourage lending, in early June 2009, the Government made a second round of investments and bought the real estate portfolios and investments with a total ceiling amount of QR15,000 million (U.S.\$4,121 million), with the QIA taking ownership of these portfolios.
 Between 2009 and 2011, the total support to the banking sector, which included purchases of real estate and investment portfolios in domestic banks as well as the equity injections, amounted to QR32,700 million (U.S.\$8,984 million).

 Credit facilities extended by commercial banks to the private sector grew by a compound annual growth rate of 14.6% between 2011 and 2016, increasing from QR227,525 million (U.S.\$62,507 million) in 2011 to QR450,065 million (U.S.\$123,644 million) in 2016.
 In 2016, credit facilities extended to the private sector represented 60.5% of total domestic credit facilities and credit facilities extended to the public sector represented 39.5%.
 In 2016, domestic credit facilities extended to the private sector grew by 6.5% compared to 2015.
 Such growth was mainly driven by the growth of credit facilities extended to the real estate sector, which increased by 7.7% compared with 2015, and represented 29.0% of total private sector credit facilities extended by commercial banks, and the growth of credit facilities extended to the consumption sector, which increased by 3.5% compared to 2015, and represented 26.7% of total private sector credit facilities extended by commercial banks.
-As at December 31, 2019 and 2018, credit facilities extended by commercial banks to the private sector was QR646,708 million (U.S.\$177,667 million) and QR541,225 million (U.S.\$148,688 million), respectively, representing 67.1% and 62.9% of total domestic credit facilities, respectively.
+As at December 31, 2017 and 2018, credit facilities extended by commercial banks to the private sector was QR478,995 million (U.S.\$131,592 million) and QR541,225 million (U.S.\$148,688 million), respectively, representing 58.4% and 62.9% of total domestic credit facilities, respectively.

-Non-resident deposits increased by 23.2% from QR169,076 million (U.S.\$46,450 million) in 2018 to QR208,222 million (U.S.\$57,204 million) in 2019.
+Non-resident deposits increased by 111.5% from QR86,632 million (U.S.\$23,800 million) in 2015 to QR183,224 million (U.S.\$50,336 million) in 2016.
 This increase was due to perceived stability in the economy and stock market by non-residents seeking higher investment yields.
 Non-resident investors were attracted by slightly elevated interest rates for fixed-term deposits.
+As at December 31, 2017 and 2018, non-resident deposits was QR137,126 million (U.S.\$37,672 million) and QR169,076 million (U.S.\$46,449.5 million), respectively.

 According to data available from the QCB, the level of "non-performing" commercial bank loans to total loans in Qatar has remained low in recent years.
-The level of non-performing loans was 1.8% in 2019, 1.9% in 2018, 1.6% in 2017 and 1.3% in 2016.
+The level of non-performing loans was 1.6% in 2017, 1.3% in 2016, 1.6% in 2015 and 1.7% in 2014.
 Under the QCB regulations, non-performing loans are determined by reference to a range of indicators, and include, among others, loans that meet one of the following conditions for at least three months: